paulvanbladel/aurelia-auth/README.md

 The above configuration file can cope with a development and production version (not mandatory of course).
 The strategy is that when your run on localhost, the development configuration file is used, otherwise the production configuration file is taken.
 ##update the aurelia configuration file

-In your aurelia configuration file, add the plugin and inject the Aureliauth security configuration file :
+In your aurelia configuration file, add the plugin and inject the aurelia-auth security configuration file :
 ```
 import config from './authConfig';
 export function configure(aurelia) {